 The quality measures accompanying the quality statements aim to improve the structure, process and outcomes of care in areas identified as needing quality improvement.
 They are not a new set of targets or mandatory indicators for performance management.

 Expected levels of achievement for quality measures are not specified.
-Quality standards are intended to drive up the quality of care, and so achievement levels of 100% should be aspired to (or 0% if the quality statement states that something should not be done).
-However, NICE recognises that this may not always be appropriate in practice, taking account of safety, choice and professional judgement, and therefore desired levels of achievement should be defined locally.
+Quality standards are intended to drive up the quality of care, and so aspirational achievement levels are likely to be 100% (or 0% if the quality statement states that something should not be done).
+However, it is recognised that this may not always be appropriate in practice taking account of patient safety, patient choice and clinical judgement and therefore desired levels of achievement should be defined locally.

 See NICE's how to use quality standards for further information, including advice on using quality measures.

 Other national guidance and current policy documents have been referenced during the development of this quality standard.
 It is important that the quality standard is considered by commissioners, providers, health and social care practitioners, patients, service users and carers alongside the documents listed in development sources.